MarioLemus/practical-git-commands/readme.md

 **_git pull:_** updates the data in your local repo due to some changes in the remote repo

+**_git pull origin {branch} --no-rebase:_** when there its an unknown change in the remote repo and you are not part of it yet [is the default option in this situations]

 **_git branch:_** lists all available branches

 **_git branch {new branch name}:_** sets a new branch